+Minimal intervention or alteration of existing material, form and evidence.

+Minimal disturbance, with work carried out in-situ where practical.

-- Stabilization (e.g. propping, improving the environment, removal of rust and similar holding operations). - Strengthening where structurally inadequate. - Restoration should only be undertaken where all other options have been discounted. - If all options for treatment of the original have been exhausted an object may be retired and archived, and only then may new or replica elements be considered. - Wasted, holed and cracked components must be repaired by patching or reinforcing in preference to being renewed.
-Fastenings must be repaired and re-used where possible. • Non-reversible techniques may be used only where this is unavoidable, to allow retention - of a component or assembly of greater significance.
+Stabilization (eg. propping, improving the environment, removal of rust and similar holding operations).
+Strengthening where structurally inadequate.

+Restoration should only be undertaken where all other options have been discounted.

+If all options for treatment of the original have been exhausted an object may be retired and archived, and only then may new or replica elements be considered.

+Wasted, holed and cracked components must be repaired by patching or reinforcing in preference to being renewed.
+Fastenings must be repaired and re-used where possible.

+Non-reversible techniques may be used only where this is unavoidable, to allow retention of a component or assembly of greater significance.